 Penetrating injuries result when a sharp

 object, such as a knife, or a projectile, such as a bullet, breaks through the

-wall of the abdomen.
+wall of the belly.
 The risk of infection, bleeding, and organ damage is high

-if the object penetrates deep enough to enter the abdominal cavity.
+if the object goes deep enough to enter the abdominal cavity.

-symptoms that continue, increase, or develop following an injury may mean organ
+symptoms that continue, increase, or develop after an injury may be a sign of organ

 How this information was developed to help you make better health decisions.